 - Host families need to be able to provide the student his/her own room and most meals.
 (Generally, breakfast and dinner on weekdays, and weekend meals.)

-- Weekend activities for students may also occur.
+- Weekend activities for students may also occur, but weekends would more likely be time with the hosts.